 This high budget transportation is a game changer for Sapa travellers, it takes less than 1hr 30 mins to get to Lao Cai Heliport.
 From here, you’ll be heading to Sapa on a private comfortable drive.
 You will be able to have your private guide if you go by helicopter.
 It comes as a package.

-If you are interested in taking your Sapa travel experience to a whole new level, please feel free to contact our Sapa Tour counsellors.
+If you are interested in taking your Sapa travel experience to a whole new level, please feel free to contact our Sapa Tours counsellors.
 Either by cars, buses, trains, motorcycles or helicopters, there are both pros and cons in each option.
 I suggest you to consider each option seriously, it’s better be safe than sorry.
 Private guides are also available at TrekkingSapa.com, we’ll help you to plan out your Sapa trip the best possible.
-Contact our staff for more details.
+Let’s see our Sapa tours for more details.